dma-dk/MsiProxy/README.md

 ## Providers ##

-At the time of writing, the MSI-Proxy defines two MSI providers:
+At the time of writing, the MSI-Proxy defines one MSI provider:

 * [msiproxy-provider-dkmsi](msiproxy-provider-dkmsi): provides MSI messages from the Danish legacy MSI-admin production system.
-* [msiproxy-provider-dkmsinm](msiproxy-provider-dkmsinm): provides MSI messages from the Danish test MSI-NM system.

 ## Interfaces ##